 Availability refers to the percentage of time that an application is operating.
 High Availability refers to achieving availability close to 100%.
 Coherence is used to achieve High Availability in several different ways:

-Coherence makes it possible for an application to run on multiple servers, which means that the servers are redundant.
-Using a load balancer, for example, an application running on redundant servers is available if one server is still operating.
-Coherence enables redundancy by allowing an application to share, coordinate access to, update and receive modification events for critical run-time information across all of the redundant servers.
-Most applications cannot operate in a redundant server environment unless there architecture is designed to run in such an environment; Coherence is a key enabler of such an architecture.
+Coherence makes it possible for an application to run on more than one server, which means that the servers are redundant.
+Using a load balancer, for example, an application running on redundant servers will be available if one server is still operating.
+Coherence enables redundancy by allowing an application to share, coordinate access to, update and receive modification events for critical runtime information across all of the redundant servers.
+Most applications cannot operate in a redundant server environment unless they are architected to run in such an environment; Coherence is a key enabler of such an architecture.

 Coherence tracks exactly what servers are available at any given moment.
 When the application is started on an additional server, Coherence is instantly aware of that server coming online, and automatically joins it into the cluster.
 This allows redundancy (and thus availability) to be dynamically increased by adding servers.